 The infinitesmal volume $dV{\Gamma}(\Gamma)$ defines a set of phase space trajectories.
-The volume $dV{\Gamma}(M^TS'\Gamma)$ defines the origin of the conjugate set of anti-trajectories.
-Going forward in time from $dV{\Gamma}(M^TS'\Gamma)$ is like going backwards in time from $dV{\Gamma}(S'\Gamma)$ except that all the momenta are reversed.
+The volume $dV{\Gamma}(M^T S'\Gamma)$ defines the origin of the conjugate set of anti-trajectories.
+Going forward in time from $dV{\Gamma}(M^T S'\Gamma)$ is like going backwards in time from $dV{\Gamma}(S'\Gamma)$ except that all the momenta are reversed.
 [We see this illustrated in Figure 1.1.]
 For equation (1.2) to be well-defined requires that the system should be ergodically consistent i.e. if the numerator is nonzero for all initial phases inside some specified phase space domain D then the denominator must also be nonzero.
 This condition ensures that the dissipation function is well-defined everywhere inside the ostensible phase space domain, D.

-As an historical aside, we can see from the definition (1.2) ergodic consistency guarantees the existence of (almost all) conjugate trajectory anti-trajectory pairs.
-However the mere existence of these pairs of trajectories by no means implies the probability ratio of observing infinitesimal sets of these conjugate trajectory pairs is unity - Loschmidt implied.
+As an historical aside, we can see from the definition (1.2) ergodic consistency guarantees the existence of (almost all) conjugate phase space trajectory/antitrajectory pairs.
+However the mere existence of these pairs of trajectories by no means implies the probability ratio of observing infinitesimal sets of these conjugate trajectory pairs is unity, as Loschmidt tried to imply.
+Once you have written down (1.2) for the relative probability of seeing a set of trajectories and its conjugate set of anti trajectories it seems obvious the Loschmidt's assertion that both sides of (1.2) equal unity is wrong.
+Loschmidt and Boltzmann made the mistake of discussing individual conjugate phase space trajectories - not conjugate sets of trajectories.
+The probability of observing any individual phase space trajectory is precisely zero!
+Their re-phrasing of (1.2) was ill defined: zero divided by zero.

 We will see in Chapter 5 that an equilibrium state is characterized by a phase space distribution in which the dissipation function is identically zero everywhere in phase space.
-Thus for the equilibrium states alone, the probabilities of observing trajectories and their conjugate anti trajectories is identical.
+Thus for equilibrium states alone, the probabilities of observing every infinitesimal set of trajectories and its conjugate set of anti trajectories, are identical.
+Loschmidt's assertion is only correct for equilibrium distributions.
+Indeed this gives statistical mechanics for the first time, a mathematical definition of an equilibrium distribution function.